Bengal1/Simple-Transformer/README.md

 ```
 Before embedding, we would like to structure the data in such a way that it is easy for the transformer to receive it, so we will define a fixxed length to sentences `max_length`, when we pad sentence that wre shorter (This is the method we used).
 * *Altenative method*: use max length 95% of the data. meaning 95% of the data will fit with no problem and 5% will be truncated according to size (the presentage can be changed, for example 90%).
 This approach allows you to handle the majority of the data, while avoiding excessively long sequences.
 Sacrificing 10% of data integrity to make the model smaller and more efficient.

+In order to give the model contextual sign and mange the data better, we use special tokens
 ```
 special_tokens = ['<unk>', '<pad>', '<bos>', '<eos>']